 Specialty | Income |

-Coming in 10th place, preventive medicine pays an average annual salary of $264,539 and typically requires a 40-hour week.
+Coming in 10th place, family medicine pays an average annual salary of $273,040 and typically requires a 40-hour week.

-At the individual level, preventive care specialists might test for high cholesterol and diabetes, screen for cancer, help patients to quit smoking or make healthier diet choices, and provide resources to cope with mental health issues.
+For example, they might test for high cholesterol and diabetes, screen for cancer, help patients quit smoking or make healthier diet choices, and provide resources to cope with mental health issues.

 9. Medicine/Pediatrics